~What to expect on photo day!~

 - We normally will photograph each player and the team in at least two different poses, time permitting.
 Let us know ahead of time if this will not work for your team, or if you have particular requests.

 - Images will be posted on-line, password protected, for parents to view and order.
-We highly recommend our e-card to be purchased on picture day which allows your $$ to go farther.
-Contact us for more info on this.

 - We request the aid of a coach or team mom to help “wrangle” the kids in and out of the photo area.
 We, of course, will handle the posing but sometimes an adult that knows the kids can command their attention better.

 - We request that our camera is the only one on the field during photo time.
 We do this for several reasons, but mainly to minimize the distraction to the players while we create images for you.